 The Southern California Super-Region encompasses six counties and 191 cities in an area covering more than 38,000 square miles.
-Being the largest super-region in the state in terms of population, the region is currently home to 18.9 million people, or about 5.9 percent of the U.S. population and 48.3 percent of California's population and features 5.9 million households and 7.4 million jobs.
+Being the largest super-region in the state in terms of population, the region is currently home to 18.9 million people, (about 5.9 percent of the U.S. population and 48.3 percent of California's population) and features 5.9 million households and 7.4 million jobs.
 Southern California is also the second-largest metropolitan area in the country after the New York metropolitan area.
 If it were a state, this region would rank fifth in the U.S. in terms of the size of its population, just behind New York and ahead of Illinois.

-Over the past few decades, Southern California has been experiencing significant demographic changes and we expect the trend to continue well into the future.
+Over the past few decades, Southern California has been experiencing significant demographic changes and this trend is expected to continue well into the future.
 By 2040, the region's population is expected to grow by more than 20 percent to 22 million people-an increase of 3.8 million people.
-The median age of our region's overall population is projected to rise as we approach the middle of the century.
-As the Baby Boomer generation continues to age, our region will experience a significant increase in its senior population-a trend expected nationwide.
+The median age of the region's overall population is projected to rise as it approaches the middle of the century.
+As the Baby Boomer generation continues to age, the region will experience a significant increase in its senior population-a trend expected nationwide.
 A key challenge for the region will be to help seniors maintain their independence in their homes and communities.

 In the coming years, Millennials, born between 1980 and 2000, will have an increasingly greater impact on how and where we live and how we travel.
-Millennials represent 22.4 percent of our region's total population and rely less on automobiles than have previous generations; they are less apt to acquire drivers' licenses, drive fewer miles and conduct fewer overall trips.
+Millennials represent 22.4 percent of the region's total population and rely less on automobiles than previous generations; they are less apt to acquire drivers' licenses, drive fewer miles, and conduct fewer overall trips.
 Research also shows that Millennials often prefer to live in denser, mixed-use urban areas well served by transit, rather than decentralized suburban areas.
-Millennials also are more likely than other groups to embrace a range of mobility options, including shared cars, biking, transit and walking.
+Millennials also are more likely than other groups to embrace a range of mobility options, including shared cars, biking, transit, and walking.
 These evolving preferences for transportation and housing are significant because Millennials will account for a large part of Southern California's overall population in 2040.
 In the near term, their housing and transportation preferences, when combined with the need of Baby Boomers to maintain their independence, could significantly change how the region develops.

-Maintaining and enhancing a transportation system that can tackle these and all of our region's challenges will require adequate funding, and securing that funding for a better transportation system will be perhaps the region's biggest challenge.
-Our overall transportation system is aging rapidly and deteriorating.
-Deferring maintenance because of a lack of funding will continue to strain the system.
-As our economy grows, freight traffic will increase on our roadways, along rail lines, and at our airports and seaports.
+Maintaining and enhancing a transportation system that can tackle these, and all of the region's challenges, will require adequate funding secured through SB 1.
+The overall transportation system is aging rapidly and deteriorating.
+Deferring maintenance because of a lack of funding would have continued to strain the system.
+As the region's economy grows, freight traffic will increase on the roadways, along rail lines, and at the airports and seaports.
 This will place new demands on general transportation infrastructure such as highways and surface streets, as well as infrastructure specific to international trade and domestic commerce.
 This growth in goods movement also will contribute to air pollution, making it harder for the region to attain federal standards for air quality and comply with new state rules for lowering greenhouse gas emissions.
-Therefore, in light of demographic shifts and changes in travel preferences it is essential that we maintain and develop a sustainable multi-modal transportation system for the years to come.
+Therefore, in light of demographic shifts and changes in travel preferences, it is essential that the region maintain and develop a sustainable multi-modal transportation system for the years to come.
+The passage of SB 1 will enable the region to address these critical needs.